paulhyomintanner/TreatmentRegimenCDSS/README.md

 ## Test case for superseding treatments with Flet:

 To test the Flet application (iteration 6), clone the repository.
 Then run the `iteration6.py` script.
-Dependencies: customtkinter, flet, json, math, os, and sys Link to video demonstration of the test case: https://youtu.be/oC-VRhtK05M
+Dependencies: json, math, os, sys, flet (version 0.19.0 only - pip install flet==0.19.0) Link to video demonstration of the test case: https://youtu.be/oC-VRhtK05M